 Knowledge is power.

-Because many patients come into our offices with higher blood pressure than usual, due to nerves, we usually don’t worry about the numbers if they are just slightly above the normal range the first time.
+Because many patients come into our Boise dental office with higher blood pressure than usual, due to nerves, we usually don’t worry about the numbers if they are just slightly above the normal range the first time.
 But if we see that your numbers are elevated to the moderate hypertension levels several times in a row, that can be an indication that you may be suffering from hypertension and not know it.

 You won’t feel like you have high blood pressure until it is significantly high and at dangerous levels.
 So knowing where you stand throughout the year will help you manage and maintain your health.